.NET HELP

 Basic Variable Printing

-int integerValue = 42; // specified value
+int integerValue = 42; // Declare and initialize an integer variable

-int integerValue = 42; // specified value
+int integerValue = 42; // Declare and initialize an integer variable

 In this basic example, we declare an integer variable (integerValue) and use the Console.WriteLine statement to print the specified value to the console.
 The $ symbol before the string allows us to embed the variable directly into the string literal using string interpolation.